n-townsend/meet/README.md

 ## Application Details

-Meet App used for finding a list of eventsbased on city selected.
+Meet App used for finding a list of events based on city selected.

 ## Meet-App Features and User Stories